 Given that Netflix hasn’t gone for an ambiguous art shot, we’d say that the movie will probably be set in Rapture, home to Bioshock 1 + 2.
 Also, the Big Daddy featured is akin to the ones seen in the first game, instead of the alternative ones introduced in Bioshock 2.

-Netflix hasn’t provided a trailer for Bioshock just yet, given that the movie is probably in its very early stages.
+Netflix hasn’t provided a trailer for Bioshock just yet.
+This is likely because the movie is probably in its very early stages.